happy-coders/fun-cli/README.md

   <img src="https://codecov.io/gh/happy-coders/fun-cli/branch/master/graph/badge.svg" />
 </a>

 Open your projects in the most fun way possible!
-With `fun-cli` you can manage your projects adding alias and a list of tasks to execute when the project open.
+With `fun-cli` you can manage your projects adding funny aliases and a list of tasks to execute when the project open.

 ## Tasks